kishan189/QuantumLeap_018/README.md

 This project is perfect for individuals seeking to:
 - Track physical activities and nutritional intake.
 - Manage mental wellness through mindfulness exercises and mood tracking.
 - Receive personalized health insights and recommendations.
+- Booking appointments with doctors.

 ---